-She had a repeat angioplasty in January 1996 but during this procedure Geraldine's left diagonal artery was ruptured which caused fluid to accumulate around her heart.
+She had a repeat angioplasty, but during this procedure Geraldine's left diagonal artery was ruptured which caused fluid to accumulate around her heart.
 She had to have emergency by-pass surgery immediately to save her life.

 Geraldine had been awake during the angioplasty and was terrified as events unfolded and she thought she was going to die.